Takeaway seals victory in $7.7 billion Just Eat battle

 Prosus argued Takeaway was underestimating the investment needed to fend off rivals such as Uber Eats and Amazon.com.

-Takeaway’s Groen responded that food delivery was a low-margin business, and investments should focus on becoming the dominant ordering platform.
+Takeaway’s Groen responded that food delivery was a low-margin business, and his focus was on becoming the dominant ordering platform.

 The fight reached a dramatic climax on Dec.
 19, when Prosus made its final offer and Takeaway responded minutes later with a higher bid, cutting the share of the merged company that will go to its own shareholders to 42.5%.